jinglong485/python-playground/README.md

-# Python-threading
+# Python
-Tutorial codes for Python threading module.
+Tutorial codes for Python.